 Morelle to build fast-charging e-bike

 Morelle writes that its success in creating a fast-charging e-bike came down to the use of advanced materials, coupled with machine learning processes.
 As the company writes, the possibility of fast-charging and a reliable life cycle for the battery were paramount in their design.
+The company advertises that the bike’s battery can charge “for over 1,000 cycles.”

-The actual charging capacity of the batteries stands at a rate of 1000-1200W or over 1500W (or Level M2 and Level M3, as the company describes the tiers).
-Furthermore, the batteries are compatible with Level 2 EV charging stations.
-The rest of the e-bike’s specifications have not been released, however Morelle states that a high-torque motor will help maintain a low weight, while reaching up to 45 kph in pedal-assistance.
+The rest of the e-bike’s specifications have not been released; however, Morelle states that a high-torque motor will help maintain a low weight while reaching up to 45 kph in pedal-assistance.

 Morelle was founded by battery scientist Kevin Hays together with tech development specialist Michael Sinkula, who had worked together previously at Ionblox, which developed batteries for electric VTOL aircraft.
-They then brought on the renowned bicycle designer Gary Fisher, who is now chief bike designer at Morelle.
+They then brought on the renowned bicycle designer Gary Fisher, who is now the chief bike designer at Morelle.

 Morelle plans to launch deliveries of the e-bike in the first quarter of 2026, with prices estimated to start around $3,000.
 Interested customers can opt for a refundable reservation of $50 already.